-Audition the tracks with the player above.
+Preview the tracks with the player above.
 Purchase high quality downloads from cdbaby by following the link in the player or you can buy the compact disc, vinyl or cassette from cdbaby also.
 Tracks are available on iTunes and Spotify as well.

 I’m intrigued with the idea of translating imagery into sound.
-Using a freeware program called Virtual ANS which allows you to do so, I loaded a picture of Stephen King and manipulated the following piece.
+Using a program called Virtual ANS which allows you to do so, I loaded a picture of Stephen King and manipulated the following piece.
 Has a creepy tinge to it.
 How apropos!

 This next track is a little more accessible from one of our sessions while exploring new ideas.
 My dad’s art serves as the background.
 There’s a bit of distortion here and there because the remix had some issues.
 Will revisit at some point.Views: 17711